Tuesday, 7 May 2013

 knew I was going to have to climb 538 stairs to get to Kamikura Shrine in Wakayama, Japan.

-that those steps -- leading to the lofty highlight of my Kumano Kodo
+What I didn't know was that those steps -- leading to the lofty highlight of my Kumano Kodo pilgrimage -- would be on a 70-degree incline.

 Ever tried climbing a rock face?
 Or the roof an A-frame house?